microbiomedata/external-metadata-awareness/README.md

 ### Role of LLMs

 Large language models like ChatGPT can provide valuable insights about the metadata and their standards, but there are many caveats about loading data and prompts into LLMs and about interpreting their output.
 NMDC team members are encouraged to experiment with LLMs for metadata and schema exploration, even if it is through a web interface.
-However, all use of LLMs in this repo will be automated with the `llm` or `litellm` tools.
+However, all use of LLMs in this repo will be automated with the `llm` command line tool.

 While many vendors provide a free tier for using their LLMs, those are usually not sufficient for NMDC metadata/schema exploration tasks.
 That's partially due to the fact that the free tiers don't use the most advanced models, but also due